mulesoft/data-weave-tutorial/src/main/docs/6 - Functions/6.4 - Infix notation/description.md

 ```
 <arg1> <function_name> <arg2>
 ```
 This syntax is preferred for nearly every function that takes a lambda as its second argument.
-Here’s how the code above would look if we called filter using infix notation:
+Here’s how the code from the previous section would look if we called filter using infix notation:

 ---
 #### DW Script: